Breast reduction surgery: The complete guide

 Initially, you will notice a difference in breast size and shape immediately after surgery, but swelling and bruising will obscure the final outcome.
 Over the span of 12 months, the breasts will settle into their ultimate position and shape as scars progressively fade and soften.

-It's important to follow your surgeon’s post-operative care instructions and attend all follow-up appointments to ensure optimal healing and results and address any complications promptly.
+It's important to follow your surgeon’s post-operative care instructions and attend all follow-up appointments to ensure optimal healing and results and to address any complications promptly.

 To schedule an appointment with Mr Andreas Shiatis, head on over to his Top Doctors profile today.